Health and safety tips to ensure you have an enjoyable and trouble-free stay

 Snake or Spider Bite Safety Tips

-- Also check in and around outdoor toilets or garden sheds.
-And put on some gardening gloves if you're working outside, checking the gloves before you slip them on.
+• Check in and around outdoor toilets or garden sheds and put on some gardening gloves if you're working outside, checking the gloves before you slip them on.

 If you are bitten by a snake, do the following: